typst/packages/packages/preview/ilm/0.1.0/template/main.typ

 #blockquote[A wizard is never late, Frodo Baggins.
 Nor is he early.
 He arrives precisely when he means to. -- Gandalf @wikipedia_gandalf]

-You can of course use regular quotes instead, if your prefer:

 == Small- and all caps
 'Ilm also exports functions for styling text in small caps and uppercase, namely: `smallcaps` and `upper` respectively.